sirisian/ecmascript-types/README.md

 type V = string | { a: never }; // string
 ```

 A tuple and a fixed-length array reduce the same way, and for the same reason: a value would have to hold a value of a type that has none.
-The rule has to be the object's rather than a weaker one, because a program can write the same shape either way — ```type Pair<A, B> = [A, B]``` and ```type Result<T, E> = { value: T, error: E }``` are one shape with two spellings, and an instantiation at the empty type that answered differently for them would make inhabitation a property of how a shape was written.
+The rule has to be the object's rather than a weaker one, because a program can write the same shape either way — ```type Pair<A: type, B: type> = [A, B]``` and ```type Result<T: type, E: type> = { value: T, error: E }``` are one shape with two spellings, and an instantiation at the empty type that answered differently for them would make inhabitation a property of how a shape was written.

 ```js
 type T = [uint8, never];  // never